 - Pour in the prepared pan and bake for 50 minutes, until a toothpick in the center comes out clean.

 - To make the glaze: In a saucepan, combine the coconut butter, maple syrup, and water over low heat until a glaze forms.
 Whisk together and set aside.

-- Remove cake from the oven and let cool completely before turning out of the pan.
+- Remove the cake from the oven and let cool completely before turning it out of the pan.
 Pour glaze on top and slice to serve.

 Preparing holiday foods is part of what makes this time of year so special.
 Getting together, sharing recipes, and making memories is what it’s all about.
 If you’re new to The Myers WayⓇ or another AIP or Paleo lifestyle, finding holiday paleo swaps is important if you want to continue prioritizing your health.

 I understand how challenging it can be to find good, quality recipes to inspire others to better their health.
 That’s why I’m happy to share with you my authentic paleo-friendly holiday recipes.
 If making some of these recipes from scratch seems a bit daunting, start small.
 Replacing a few ingredients and adding gut and immune healing nutrition like The Myers WayⓇ Collage Protein or The Myers WayⓇ Bone Broth Collagen does more for your health than you realize.

 For more healthy holiday swaps, check out The Myers Way® AIP & Paleo Holiday Recipe eBook.